Biden: Democratic nations in a race to compete with autocratic governments | Politics

 Western democracies are in a race to compete with autocratic governments, U.S. President Joe Biden said on Sunday.

-"We're in a contest, not with China per se, ... with autocrats, autocratic governments around the world, as to whether or not democracies can compete with them in a rapidly changing 21st century," Biden told reporters at the conclusion of a Group of Seven leaders' summit in Britain.
+"We're in a contest, not with China per se, ... with autocrats, autocratic governments around the world, as to whether or not democracies can compete with them in a rapidly changing 21st century," Biden told a news conference at the conclusion of a Group of Seven leaders' summit in Britain.
+On China specifically, Biden said: "I think you're gonna see just straightforward dealing with China.

+"As I've told Xi Jinping myself, I'm not looking for conflict.
+Where we cooperate, we'll cooperate; where we disagree I'm going to state this frankly, and we are going to respond to actions that are inconsistent."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)